 Explore it on Goodreads or Amazon.

-Other books by this author include Kiss the Girls, Jack & Jill
+Other books by this author which I have reviewed include Kiss the Girls, Jack & Jill

 First in the Alex Cross thriller series and revolving around Alex, a Washington D.C. detective with a background in psychology.